 It will happen in a moment, in the blink of an eye, when the last trumpet is blown.
 For when the trumpet sounds, those who have died will be raised to live forever.
 And we who are living will also be transformed.
 (1 Corinthians 15:12)

 Relate: Some day this verse is going to be fulfilled.
 Some day those graves are going to open and both the living and the dead will meet our God.
 There is debate as to exactly when it will happen.
-Some say at the beginning of the tribulation.
-Others say at the middle or the end of it.
-Even the whats and hows are the source of endless fun and debates and best selling (yet horribly written) book series.
+Some say it will happen at the beginning of what we call the tribulation.
+Others say it will occur in the middle or at the end of it.
+Even the whats and hows of what is called the rapture are the source of endless fun and debates and best selling (yet horribly written) book series.
 That is fine.
-Some people like to invest plenty of time creating end times charts and timelines.
-These same people will then argue their charts over and against the charts of some other chart maker who disagrees.
+Some people like to invest plenty of time creating end times charts and timelines going into specific detail of exactly what will happen, when, and in what order.
+These same people will then argue their charts over and against the charts of some other chart makers who disagree and have their own timelines to show why.
 That is fine.
 Have fun with those charts.
 I tend to view myself as an end times agnostic.
 He has given us a glimpse of a few of the major events but the specific whens and hows, the details, He has kept to Himself.
 He is a God of surprises and when He came the first time those who should have known the best missed it because they were so completely convinced they knew exactly what His coming would be like.

 No matter when and how it happens, no matter how different the times of His return will be from everybody’s charts, the fact remains that someday it will happen.
 When it does, however it does, I want to be dead.
 By the time that trumpet sounds I want to be in the grave.
 Why?
 Because the dead will rise first and I want to get there as quickly as possible.